Guilherme-Tavares/reshade-pcsx2-auto-resolution/README.md

 **Screen Offsets (PCSX2 Settings → Graphics → Display)**

-When this option is enabled, PCSX2 shifts scissor rectangles away from the origin, causing the addon to ignore them.
+When this option is enabled, PCSX2 shifts scissor rectangles away from the origin, causing the add-on to ignore them.
 Detection falls back to render target analysis, which may produce incorrect results.
 Disable Screen Offsets for reliable resolution detection.

 **BIOS animation and scene transitions**